-Loan Period / Renewals: Laptops may be borrowed for a four hour period.
-The loan may be renewed only one time for an additional four hour period.
-To renew the loan, bring the laptop to the Check-Out Desk, or renew online via My Library Account.
-If you owe more than $25.00 in library fines, you must renew in person at the Check-Out Desk.
+Loan Period / Renewals: Laptops may be borrowed for a four-hour period.
+They may be renewed only once for an additional four-hour period.
+Renew in person at the Check-Out Desk, or online via My Library Account.
+However, if you owe more than $25.00 in library fines, you must renew in person at the Check-Out Desk.

-Overdue fee: $10/hour; maximum of $480.
-After 48 hours, it is considered lost and the replacement fee will be charged.
+Overdue fee: $10 per hour or any portion of an hour thereafter for a maximum of $480.
+After 48 hours, it is considered lost and a replacement fee will be charged.

 - $40 for Kensington locks